Our Work

 • The development of the Midwest Conservation Blueprint, a basemap of priority areas for conservation across the Midwest.

-• The development of the Midwest conservation action portal, an online platform of maps, data, documents, and other resources, will help better coordinate voluntary conservation actions and investments across the region.
+• Continuous improvement of the Midwest Conservation Action Portal, an online platform of maps, data, documents, and other resources.

 To learn more about MLI’s habitat work, contact Alex Wright.